Your search did not match any results.

 Traditional rules can’t evaluate the vast amount of context needed to accurately distinguish money launderers from good customers.
 By analyzing relationships among entities instead of just the entities themselves, graph analytics easily identifies complex money movement patterns, multi-hop relationships, and hubs and spokes of activity.
 This, in combination with entity resolution and advanced decisioning, powers greater accuracy, better case creation, and intuitive visualizations that enable better investigations.

 Oracle AML and Financial Crime Compliance dates back to work begun in 1996 for the National Association of Securities Dealers.
 These capabilities eventually become Mantas, which was acquired by Oracle in 2006.
-Our clients benefit from our enterprise-grade, resilient architecture that easily integrates cutting-edge innovations with a comprehensive suite of applications for a streamlined compliance program at scale.
+Our clients benefit from our enterprise-grade, resilient architecture that easily integrates cutting-edge innovations with a comprehensive suite of software solutions for a streamlined compliance program at scale.